Daniel Moszkowicz

 Daniel Moszkowicz aka "Dawid Chone" and "Jerzy" (born 1905 in Warsaw - 1943 in Białystok, Poland) was a merchant, non-commissioned reserve officer of the Polish Army, communist and the co-leader of the Białystok Ghetto Uprising.

 He was member of the Communist Party of Poland.
 During the German occupation of Poland he worked as a cobbler and baker in the ghetto of Białystok and was member of the Antyfaszystowska Organizacja Bojowa.
 (Anti-Fascist Military Organization).
 He was co-leader of the resistance during the first German attempt of liquidation of the ghetto in Białystok in January and February 1943.
-He also co-leading the Białystok Ghetto Uprising in August 1943.
+He was also a co-leader of the Białystok Ghetto Uprising in August 1943.

 Moszkowicz is believed to have committed suicide surrounded by German troops.